 - Was a receipt provided to you?

-We researched the cashier’s check cancelation policy as several popular banks so you’re not left wondering.
-For details, see below.
+We researched the cashier’s check cancellation policies at several major banks, so you’re not left wondering.

 Bank of America

 - Cashier’s check cancellation policy: Bank of America doesn’t publicize specific information about canceling a cashier’s check.
 If you have the original cashier’s check, the funds can be deposited back into your account.
 If it was lost or stolen you can put a stop payment on a cashier’s check.

 - Process: Go to your local branch to speak with a teller about canceling a cashier’s check.
 If you have it with you, the teller can deposit funds back into your account and destroy the check.
 If it was lost or stolen, a teller will help you complete a stop payment form.
 The check can then be replaced or refunded 90 days from the date it was issued.
 Both processes must be completed in person.

 - When/how to contact: Call Bank of America’s Cashier’s Check team Monday through Friday from 9 a.m. to 8 p.m.
 ET or on Saturday from 9 a.m. to 5 p.m.
 ET at (888) 217-4038.
 In addition to calling, you can contact a representative through Facebook chat.

 - Find a branch